albizzy/knuswonen_databalk_assignment/README.md

 ### Prerequisites

-- Node.js: Ensure that Node.js is installed on your machine.
+- [Node.js 18.18 or later](https://git-scm.com/): Ensure that Node.js is installed on your machine.
 You can download it [here](https://nodejs.org/en).
 - Git: If you want to clone the repository, Git should be installed.
 Download it [here](https://git-scm.com/).

 ### Installation Steps